DrLina/Shopify-AMP-Theme/README.md

 •	WompMobile, achieved a conversion rate increase of 105% and a decrease in bounce rate of 31% (Mar 2017).

 # Shopify with Google AMP
-Although Google AMP should increase conversions of Shopify mechants' websites, when I contacted Shopify, they do NOT have plan to support AMP in the short-term due to some technical issues (I do NOT know the issues but would be happy to jump in and contribute if they agree).
+Although Google AMP should increase conversions of Shopify mechants' websites, when I contacted Shopify, they do NOT have plan to support AMP in the short-term due to some technical issues.
 Some existing Shopify apps can convert blog or product pages into AMP page separately, but none of them can convert the Homepage.

 This Shopify-AMP-Theme makes impossible possible.
 Written from scratch using Google AMP, the Shopify-AMP-Theme uses the same code for Desktop and Mobile, and is clearly structured with pure AMP and CSS.
 The Shopify-AMP-Theme should be the first and the only working Shopify theme with AMP enabled, which is validated and cached by Google AMP.